backstage/community/project-areas/Maintainer-Guidance.md

 schedules can of course be set up too.
 The benefit of a rotating goalie is that is provides a clearer owner of the triage process, it brings everyone into the work, and it lets the rest of the team focused on other work.
-Drawbacks of a goalie rotation is that it can be daunting work, and it doesn't encourage as much collaboration in the triage process.
+Drawbacks of a goalie rotation are that it can be daunting work, and it doesn't encourage as much collaboration in the triage process.

 ### Pull Request Review Strategies